Last Updated on October 30, 2023 by Jade Roberts

 Is it normal for new dentures to hurt?

 The time it takes for your gums and bone structure to change in order to completely accommodate new dentures can be accompanied by some pain or irritation.
 This is normal and may be in the form of pain along the gum line and general discomfort.
 However, gum irritation from dentures should disappear within the first few weeks of wearing new false teeth.

 How long does new denture pain last?

 Denture irritation should only last from a few days to a few weeks.
 It depends entirely on each individual and the type of dentures.
 Generally speaking, as your mouth becomes used to the false teeth, the pain will go away.

-What is good for sore gums from dentures?
+What is a good home remedy for sore gums from dentures?

 One of the easiest denture irritation remedies involves an item that is commonly found in the kitchen.
 To a glass of warm water, add between one-half to a full teaspoon of salt.
 Remove your false teeth and rinse your mouth with the solution for 15 to 30 seconds.
 This will assist in treating the inflammation that is causing the denture pain.

 How long does it take for gums to heal after dentures?

-It takes roughly between six and eight weeks for gum tissue to heal after dentures have replaced natural teeth.
+It takes roughly six and eight weeks for gum tissue to heal after dentures have replaced natural teeth.
 Once the swelling of the gums goes down, your dentures may not fit properly and will require adjustment.

 What can I put on sore gums from dentures?

 You have a few options available to you to treat denture gum irritation.
 Rinsing with a saltwater solution can help reduce the swelling as can a cold compress of a hand towel or paper towel resting on your gums.
-Over-the-counter medications that are formulated for treating inflammation and dental pain are also effective.
+Over-the-counter medications or gels that are formulated for treating inflammation and dental pain are also effective.

 How do you stop dentures from hurting?